dqmis/dl2/README.md

 #### Prompting

 Note that our [results](https://github.com/dqmis/dl2/tree/master/Logic-LLM/baselines/results/) from the prompting are already in the github repo.
-Note that these are only the results using `gemini-1.5-flash-preview-0514`.
 To rerun these prompts (and for other model versions), go to the [baseline folder](https://github.com/dqmis/dl2/tree/master/Logic-LLM/baselines/) and run the right bash file.
 This will run the prompts for all datasets from the paper with both the Direct and CoT mode.

 ```
 cd Logic-LLM/baselines